hyprxa/cachex/README.md

     return URLS[dataset]

+# We want to cache the result of the download and use that as a dependency.
+# Notice, AnyHttpUrl is not natively hashable by cachex so we need to provide a type encoder
 @cache_value(type_encoders={Url: lambda t: t.unicode_string()})
 def download_csv_data(url: Annotated[AnyHttpUrl, Depends(get_url)]) -> pd.DataFrame:
     """Download a CSV file from the given URL and convert it to a DataFrame."""